 For exact categories, the argument is similar.
-The previous discussion amounts to showing that pullbacks and coequalizers are the same in $\mathscr A$ and $\mathscr A/A$.
+The previous discussion amounts to showing that pullbacks and coequalizers are the same in \mathscr{A} and \mathscr{A}/A .
 As a matter of fact, the full story is that all colimits are the same.
-Not all limits are; however all pullbacks are and that is all that is used in the definition of exact category.
-For example, the terminal object in $\mathscr A/A$ is [id: $A \to A$] and that is not the terminal object of $\mathscr A$ (unless A = 1, in which case $\mathscr A/A$ is equivalent to $\mathscr A$).
-See Exercise 2 below.
+Not all limits are; however all pullbacks are and that is

-- 1. Suppose that the category \mathcal{A} has finite limits.
+1. Suppose that the category \mathscr{A} has finite limits.
 Show that the kernel pair of any arrow is an equivalence relation.
-Hint: you will have to use the universal mapping properties of limits. - 2.
-Call a graph connected if it is not the disjoint union of two non-empty subgraphs.
-Show that the forgetful functor $\mathscr{A}/A \longrightarrow \mathscr{A}$ preserves the limits of diagrams over connected graphs (which are called connected diagrams). - 3.
-Suppose is a commutative square in a regular category and that e is a regular epimorphism and m is a monomorphism.
+Hint: you will have to use the universal mapping properties of limits.

+2. Call a graph connected if it is not the disjoint union of two non-empty subgraphs.
+Show that the forgetful functor $\mathscr{A}/A \longrightarrow \mathscr{A}$ preserves the limits of diagrams over connected graphs (which are called connected diagrams).

+3. Suppose

+is a commutative square in a regular category and that e is a regular epimorphism and m is a monomorphism.
 Show there is a unique $h: B \longrightarrow C$ making both (actually either) triangles commute.
 This is called the diagonal fill-in.